mtvbrianking/laravel-ussd/readme.md

 - Africastalking
 - Comviva (Airtel & MTN)

-_If you're an aggregator missing from the current list reachout to have you added.
-Or simply send a pull request_
+_If your aggregator is not listed, you can request its addition by contacting us or by submitting a pull request._

 ## Constructs